 My mother made something like this the other day with curly cabbage.
 You just simply blanch the torn or roughly cut cabbage leaves in boiling salted water, drain them, and toss with butter, and seasonings.
 Butter and cabbage together?
 A dream team.
 And caraway and celery seeds just make them dance.

-Blanched Cabbage with Butter and Caraway Recipe
+Buttered Cabbage with Caraway Recipe

 - One 2-pound head of green cabbage